LordZeuss/arr-installer/README.md

 Its a basic bash script that will isntall these into the docker-compose.yml file for you.
 Feel free to contact me to add more programs to the list!

-This project is scripted to install in the directory of my docker setup repo, however you will need to change the location of your docker-compose.yml in the script if you are using a different location.
+**This project is scripted to install in the same directory of my docker setup repo, however you will need to change the location of your docker-compose.yml in the script if you are using a different location.**

 To install Docker and Mullvad VPN, check out my other repo, which this one coordinates with.